 No other barriers are presented.
-Given the above, it is deemed sufficiently demonstrated that the project is not a likely baseline scenario and that emission reductions are thus additional.
+Given the above technological and prevailing practice barriers the project faces, it is sufficiently demonstrated that the project is not a likely baseline scenario, and emission reductions form the project can be considered additional.

 3.5 Monitoring Plan